Black Jack Tarr: Fictional character biography

-Tarr's group comes under attack by Comte de Saint Germain, who in the reality of Marvel Comics, is a seeming immortal who inherits the killers and cultists and resources of Fu Manchu.
-Germain captures Leiko Wu, Tarr's agent and Shang Chi's ex-girlfriend.
-Reston and Tarr have a shootout with an assassination team on the docks of Singapore, after yet another safe-house is uncovered.
+Tarr's group comes under attack by Comte de Saint Germain, a seeming immortal who inherits the killers and cultists and resources of Fu Manchu.
+Germain captures Leiko Wu, Tarr's agent and Shang-Chi's ex-girlfriend.
+Clive Reston and Tarr have a shootout with an assassination team on the docks of Singapore after yet another safe-house is uncovered.
 Shang-Chi saves them from certain death.
+Some time later, Tarr rejoins MI-6 as an agent and confidant of Clive Reston.